Transitioning To Adult Dog Food

 Determining the Ideal

 Deciding on the right time to transition your dog from puppy food to adult dog food is an important consideration.
 In general, most dogs are ready to make the switch between the ages of 1 and 2 years.
 However, it's essential to take into account the individual needs of your specific dog.
-Large breed dogs, for example, may require a longer period of time on puppy food to support their growth and development.
+Large breed dogs, for example, may require a longer period of time on puppy food to support their and development.

 Consider Your Dog's Breed